-Scope of this SSA
+Scope of this

+SSA

 - 1. This Singapore Standard on Auditing (SSA) deals with the user auditor's responsibility to obtain sufficient appropriate audit evidence when a user entity uses the services of one or more service organizations.
-Specifically, it expands on how the user auditor applies SSA 315 (Revised)1 and SSA 3302 in obtaining an understanding of the user entity, including internal control relevant to the audit, sufficient to identify and assess the risks of material misstatement and in designing and performing further audit procedures responsive to those risks. - 2.
+Specifically, it expands on how the user auditor applies SSA 315 (Revised 2021)1 and SSA 3302 in obtaining an understanding of the user entity, including the entity's system of internal control relevant to the preparation of the financial statements, sufficient to identify and assess the risks of material misstatement and in designing and performing further audit procedures responsive to those risks. - 2.
 Many entities outsource aspects of their business to organizations that provide services ranging from performing a specific task under the direction of an entity to replacing an entity's entire business units or functions, such as the tax compliance function.
 Many of the services provided by such organizations are integral to the entity's business operations; however, not all those services are relevant to the audit. - 3.
-Services provided by a service organization are relevant to the audit of a user entity's financial statements when those services, and the controls over them, are part of the user entity's information system, including related business processes, relevant to financial reporting.
-Although most controls at the service organization are likely to relate to financial reporting, there may be other controls that may also be relevant to the audit, such as controls over the safeguarding of assets.
-A service organization's services are part of a user entity's information system, including related business processes, relevant to financial reporting services are part of a user entity's information system, including related business processes, relevant to financial reporting if these services affect any of the following: - (a) The classes of transactions in the user entity's operations that are significant to the user entity's financial statements; - (b) The procedures, within both information technology (IT) and manual systems, by which the user entity's transactions are initiated, recorded, processed, corrected as necessary, transferred to the general ledger and reported in the financial statements; - (c) The related accounting records, either in electronic or manual form, supporting information and specific accounts in the user entity's financial statements that are used to initiate, record, process and report the user entity's transactions; this includes the correction of incorrect information and how information is transferred to the general ledger;
+Services provided by a service organization are relevant to the audit of a user entity's financial statements when those services, and the controls over them, are part of the user entity's information system relevant to the preparation of the financial statements.
+Most controls at the service organization are likely to be part of the user entity's information system relevant to the preparation of the financial statements, or related controls, such as controls over the safeguarding of assets.
+A service organization's services are part of a user entity's information system if these services affect any of the following: - (a) How information relating to significant classes of transactions, account balances and disclosures flows through the user entity's information system, whether manually or using IT, and whether obtained from within or outside the general ledger and subsidiary. ledgers.
+This includes when the service organization's services affect how: - Transactions of the user entity are initiated, and how information about them is recorded, processed, corrected as necessary, and incorporated in the general ledger and reported in the financial statements; and - (ii) Information about events or conditions, other than transactions, is captured, processed and disclosed by the user entity in the financial statements. - (b) The accounting records, specific accounts in the user entity's financial statements and other supporting records relating to the flows of information in paragraph 3(a);

-SSA 315 (Revised), "Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment".
+1 SSA 315 (Revised 2021), "Identifying and Assessing the Risks of Material Misstatement".